Ivan Pudar

 Ivan Pudar (born 16 August 1961) is a Croatian professional football manager and former player who was most recently the manager of Caspiy.

 Playing career

 During his club career he played for Hajduk Split, Spartak Subotica and Boavista.
 He earned one cap for the Yugoslavia national team against China in 1985 and was a reserve keeper in the squad that Miljan Miljanić took to the 1982 World Cup.

 Managerial career

 Following his retirement from playing professional football, he became manager, including a stint at Hajduk Split in 2007.
 In July 2008 he took charge of the Croatian Second Division side NK Trogir.
+In April 2015 he was named manager of Segesta.
+In September 2018, Pudar took charge at Kazakhstan second tier side Caspiy.

+Personal life

+Pudar's house in Gornji Tugari was burned down in July 2017.